Homodyne Measurement of a Non-Hermitian Qubit Undergoing Fluorescence: Introduction

 Unlike a Hermitian quantum system, where the evolution is coherent, unitary, and trace-preserving, the evolution of a non-Hermitian system is still coherent but non-unitary and non–trace-preserving.
 Such systems inherently include loss and gain channels, and when driven, they can exhibit parity–time (\(\mathcal{PT}\)) symmetry breaking transitions, where the energy spectrum changes from being purely real to imaginary \cite{Bender_2007, Cbender_1999, PhysRevA_91_052113}.
 The transition point is known as the exceptional point (EP) of the non-Hermitian system.
 A non-Hermitian system with only loss or only gain channels can also exhibit an EP.
 At the EP, the eigenvalues coalesce and the corresponding eigenvectors become parallel (i.e., linearly dependent) \cite{heiss2012, Miri_2019,Ozdemir_2019}.
 Non-Hermitian systems have been realized in various classical platforms \cite{Peng2014, feng2017, hodaei2014, PhysRevLett.115.040402, xiao2017, peng}, and transitions in the vicinity of EPs have been exploited in a range of applications \cite{hodaei2017, xu2016, zhang2017, PhysRevB.100.134505, shi2016, chen2017, lau2018}.

 In a generic two-level system, non Hermiticity and the EP can be introduced either by making one of the levels lossy or amplifying (gain), or by assigning loss to one level and gain to the other, while keeping the two-levels coherently coupled.
 In the latter case, the system exhibits \(\mathcal{PT}\) symmetry.
 In both scenarios, when the coupling strength between the two-levels becomes comparable to the loss or gain, the system reaches an EP.
 For the \(\mathcal{PT}\) symmetric case, where one level experiences gain and the other loss, the system supports coherent oscillations of population between the two-levels in the unbroken \(\mathcal{PT}\) symmetric phase.
-In contrast, in the broken \(\mathcal{PT}\) symmetric phase, the population either grows or decays exponentially without oscillations \cite{naghiloo2019}.
-If spontaneous emission or quantum jumps of population between the levels are included, the degeneracy of eigenvalues at the EP is lifted, and the system exhibits a second order exceptional point \cite{PhysRevLett.127.140504, PhysRevLett.115.040402}.
-In the unbroken \(\mathcal{PT}\) symmetric phase, the dynamics show decaying oscillations, whereas in the broken \(\mathcal{PT}\) symmetric phase, the system becomes overdamped.
-The inclusion of quantum jumps implies that the presence of an EP can only be observed in the transient dynamics of the system \cite{PhysRevA.100.062131}.
-This is because the eigenstates corresponding to the EP are unphysical in the steady state: the system always decays into the eigenstate associated with the smallest decay rate , which does not correspond to the EP \cite{PhysRevLett.127.140504, PhysRevLett.115.040402}.
+In contrast, in the broken \(\mathcal{PT}\) symmetric phase, the population decays exponentially without oscillations \cite{naghiloo2019}.